 In ‘The Pickwick Papers’, his first successful publication - there are five ghost stories.
-This theme that continues in ‘The Haunted Man’, ‘The Ghost’s Bargain’ and of course ‘A Christmas Carol’, which is possibly the most popular piece of fiction that he ever wrote.
+This theme continues in ‘The Haunted Man’, ‘The Ghost’s Bargain’ and of course ‘A Christmas Carol’, which is possibly the most popular piece of fiction that he ever wrote.

 Dickens had this to say about A Christmas Carol: